 February 15th…“TELL ABOUT YOUR FIRST “DATE” EXPERIENCE WITH A YOUNG LADY.”

 We all can take ownership in the saga of skinned knees.
-Our first walking….skinned knees.
-Trying to run…skinned knees.
-Our first attempt at bike riding…major skinned knees!
-Thus, in the Fall of 1966, I came to my first ever “date” with a girl….symbolic skinned knees were sure to happen.
+Our first attempt at walking ended up with……..skinned knees.
+Our first trying to run ended up with …….skinned knees.
+Our first attempt at bike riding ended up with ……..major skinned knees!
+Thus, in the Fall of 1966, I came to my first ever “date” with a girl……….so, symbolically, skinned knees were sure to happen.

 An unparalleled palette of Fall colors showed themselves in the leaves that carpeted the lawns in our handsome village of Kiester, Minnesota.
 It was October of 1966 and time, once again, for our school’s annual Homecoming celebrations.

 Within this gala of celebrations around our village, there was also an internal celebration, of sorts, within myself.
 Over the past year or so, I had mystically morphed from a little boy that thought all girls had germs n worms, to a young man now noticing that girls were not so bad, after all.
-Matter of fact, after observing romantic movies and older siblings, I had decided I’d like to try this thing called “dating”, too.
+Matter of fact, after observing romantic movies and my older siblings “pitching the woo” with their boy friend or girl friend, I had decided I’d like to try this thing called “dating”, too.
 For whatever reason, I mustered the courage ask Miss Gloria Carlson (the local banker’s daughter) if she would “go out” with me for the evening of the Homecoming Football Game and Dance.
 Amazingly, she said yes, so the wheels were now in motion for my first excursion into the world of boy/girl dating.
 What do I wear?
 What do I say?
 How do I act?
 HOW DO YOU DANCE????
 Ohhh my!!
 I could feel the “skinned knees” already, cause I felt like I was going to “fall on my face” with social foul ups!

 The Kiester High School gymnasium had been regally transformed into a luxurious world of twisted crepe ribbons that hung from the basketball goals that were now raised clear up to the ceiling in the center of the gym.
 The resulting effect of this great idea, was a multicolored “tent” look that draped all the way down to the four sides of this place to now “dance the night away”.
 A local band provided music for us to enjoy and you could see young couples begin to swing and sway to the pulsations of this grand finale of Homecoming Week.

-Not only could I NOT dance, but the school custodians (or dance committee) had sprinkled the gymnasium floor with “dancing dust” (resembled sawdust).
+Not only could I NOT dance, but the school custodians (or dance committee) had sprinkled the gymnasium floor with “dancing dust” (a treated sawdust).
 Heck, I could barely stand up on that stuff, say nothing about dancing.
 For Gloria and myself, our time on the dance floor was a comedy act from the very beginning.
-I tried to impress my date with my wiggles n jiggles to the music played, but I’m sure her smiles were likely suppressed howls at the sight of the banker’s daughter and a very clumsy Norwegian Farmer’s Son.
+I tried to impress my date with my wiggles n jiggles to the music played, but I’m sure her smiles were likely suppressed, internal howls at the sight of the banker’s daughter and a very clumsy Norwegian Farmer’s Son.